 We've currently tested five Ultimate Ears speakers.
 Ultimate Ears is an American brand that manufactures audio products like speakers, headphones, and earbuds.
 Their speakers tend to be very well-built and portable, making them well-suited for outdoor use.
 Also, many are compatible with the Ultimate Ears app, which has some sound customization features like a graphic EQ.
 Ultimate Ears speakers often don't have voice assistant support or Wi-Fi compatibility.
 Below you’ll find our recommendations for the best UE Bluetooth speakers we’ve tested.

-Unfortunately, it doesn't support voice assistants, Apple AirPlay, or Google Chromecast, which may disappoint some users.
-That said, this portable speaker's neutral and customizable sound profile make it one of the best Bluetooth speakers that we've tested.
+Unfortunately, unlike the Ultimate Ears MEGABLAST, it doesn't support voice assistants, which may disappoint some users.
+However, this portable Bluetooth speaker's customizable sound profile and incredible dynamics performance make it one of the best Bluetooth speakers that we've tested.

 The Ultimate Ears MEGABOOM 3 is the best portable Ultimate Ears speaker that we've tested.
 It's outstandingly built, and you can carry it with one hand thanks to its small, lightweight design.
-It's rated IP67 for dust and water resistance, and the manufacturer even claims it's drop-proof from a height of three feet, though we don't currently test for these features.
+It's rated IP67 for dust and water resistance, certifying it to be dust-tight and immersible in up to a meter of water for 30 minutes.
 There's a small built-in hook on top that lets you attach it to your bag.
 Out-of-the-box, it has a boomy sound profile, but you can customize its sound using the graphic EQ and presets in its companion app.
 Thanks to its 360-degree design, its soundstage is perceived as wide and spacious from all angles, and it can even play stereo content without downmixing it into mono.
 It can also get quite loud, though there are some compression artifacts present at max volume.
-Its battery lasts almost eighteen hours, so you don't need to worry about charging it too much when you're on the go.
+Its battery lasts almost 18 hours, so you don't need to worry about charging it too much when you're on the go.

 The best UE speaker in the budget category that we've tested is the Ultimate Ears WONDERBOOM 2.
 This colorful Bluetooth model has a small and lightweight design, and it comes with a carrying strap, making it easily portable.
-It's an incredibly well-built option that comes with an IP67 rating for dust and water resistance, and the manufacturer claims it floats in water, though we don't currently test for this.
+It's an incredibly well-built option that comes with an IP67 rating for dust and water resistance, meaning it's certified to be dust-tight and immersible in a meter of water for up to 30 minutes.
 Thanks to its over 12-hour battery life, you can take it with you on the go without having to charge it too often.
-Its mid-range and treble range are well-balanced, so it can reproduce vocals and lead instruments accurately.
+Its mid-range and treble range are well-balanced, meaning it can reproduce vocals and lead instruments accurately.
 Since it's a 360-degree speaker, its soundstage is perceived as open and spacious from all angles, and it can even play stereo content without downmixing it into mono.
 While it doesn't get particularly loud, there isn't much compression present at max volume, so your audio sounds clean and pure.

-Unfortunately, like many small speakers, it lacks low-bass, and it doesn't have any sound adjustment features like an EQ.
+Unfortunately, it lacks low-bass, and it doesn't have any sound adjustment features like an EQ.
 Also, it doesn't support voice assistants, and it isn't Wi-Fi compatible.
 That said, this portable Bluetooth speaker is suitable for many uses and comes at a more affordable price point.

 Jul 21, 2021: Verified picks for accuracy, and updated text for clarity.